vtex-apps/store-components/react/components/ProductServices/README.md

-# Product Highlights
+# Product Services

 ## Description

-`ProductHighlights` is a VTEX Component that shows the general specifications of a product.
+`ProductServices` is a VTEX Component that shows the services of a product.
 This Component can be imported and used by any VTEX App.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.